coleygroup/coleygroup.github.io/README.md

 That's it!
 Go ahead and make a pull request when you are satisfied.

-### Other simple changes
+### Other changes

-The following have been set up to be similarly easy to add new content to:
+The following have been set up to be similarly easy to add new content to.
+Hopefully it should be simple to extrapolate the editing of `.yml` files to the following, but ask Kevin or Kento if you need help.
-- News
+- News (`_data/news.yml`)
-- Group photos
+- Group photos (`_data/photos.yml`, images go in `images/grouppic/`)
-- Publicaions
+- Publications (`_data/publications.yml`)
-- Open source software
+- Open source software (`_data/software.yml`, logos go in `images/logopic`)
-- Research relevant to Connor's directions on the "Research" page
+- Research relevant to Connor's directions on the "Research" page (`_data/research.yml`)
+- WIP: The carousel highlighting recent work still needs to be refactored to be easily editabl with `.yml` files.
+For now, they are manually declared in `_includes/carousel.html` with pictures in `image/carouselpic`)